 Repeat with the second log and cover pans with a tea towel to prove again for 1 hour.

 Preheat the oven to 190C, then place the loaves on a baking sheet and bake on the middle rack of your oven for 25 – 30 minutes.

-Remove the Babkas from oven, then pour the syrup evenly over each of the loaves.
-Let them cool for 30 minutes in tins before turning out onto a wire rack.
+Remove the Babkas from oven and brush the orange syrup generously over both the loaves whilst it's still warm.
+Leave for 15 minutes then turn them out onto a wire rack.